-Because the proposed rule lacks this limiting language, it appears to invite religious organizations to engage in broad discrimination against employees.
-Under the new rule, a faith-based employer might claim that the religious exemption allows them to fire or refuse to hire someone who is LGBTQ, a person who uses birth control, or a woman who is pregnant and unmarried, because the employer finds that those employees do not practice their religion the "right" way.
+Because, the proposed rule lacks this limiting language, it could invite religious organizations to engage in broad discrimination against employees.
+Under the new rule, faith-based employers might claim that the religious exemption allows them to fire or refuse to hire someone who is LGBTQ, a person who uses birth control, or a woman who is pregnant and unmarried, because the employers find that those employees do not practice their religion the "right" way.